MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-linux-agent-install.md

 # Linux agent for Operations Manager
 This article provides details of the latest version of the Linux agent for System Center  Preview 1711 - Operations Manager and the process for installing it.

-This version of the Linux agent supports [Fluentd](https://www.fluentd.org/) is an open source data collector for Linux that collects data from a variety of sources.
+This version of the Linux agent supports [Fluentd](https://www.fluentd.org/), an open source data collector for Linux that collects data from a variety of sources.
 The existing OMI based monitoring for currently supported Linux workloads will continue to work without change.

 ## What's new in this Technical Preview
 1. A new converter plugin is included that enables customers to use third party plugins for Operations Manager log file monitoring.